Play Beach Volleyball in Taiwan (indoor + outdoor groups in Taipei)

 Here our group playing in Fulong Beach (we’ve setup the net):

-And here when we played in Wanli beach (with an okay net) - costs 300TWD/head 😅:
+And here when we played in Wanli beach (with an okay net).
+You’ll have to pay 300TWD/head when you access to the resort

 Outdoor volleyball